kaspaFacts/BlockAnimator/README.md

 NOTE: only the functions in the demo have been tested with the rendering and updated coord system and the updated timing system

+NOTE: when viewing animations in a media player(and sliding time), the media player will drop frames, but frames are rendered and exported to mp4